wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-It's almost 2014... time to move forward!
-Create any design you need, the way you have been wishing for: visually, quickly and very easily!
+The next generation editor to create any content you need, the way you have been wishing for: visually, quickly and extremely easily!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use content editor that provides unprecedented flexibility and possibilities.
 Now you can create any design you want, the way you want, without struggling and getting frustrated with Html/Css code!
 With no technical skills required, Zedity takes you to a new dimension, making your life much easier, while saving time and money!